NDArray: A NDim, Compressed Data Container¶

 import blosc2

-Let’s start creating an 2-D array with 100M elements filled with arange.
+Let’s start by creating a 2D array with 100M elements filled with arange

 [2]: